 Caucasus continue to live in a closed, patriarchal society.
 Both

-the local and the federal authorities tolerate severe repression
+local and federal authorities tolerate severe repression under the

-under the pretext that it is justified by “traditional values”.
+pretext that it is justified by “traditional values”.
+This often amounts

-practices against women and girls trying to escape from violent
+women and girls who try to escape from violent husbands, fathers

-whose very existence the Head of the Chechen Republic publicly denied.
+the Head of the Chechen Republic has publicly denied.